 Astrophysics

-The Astrophysics department makes new discoveries that add to our knowledge of the universe with high-quality equipment and expertise.
-Research topics include black holes and neutron stars, astroparticle physics and gravity waves, and how objects in a galactic environment form and evolve.
+The Department of Astrophysics (part of Institute for Mathematics, Astrophysics and Particle Physics and research school NOVA) makes new discoveries that add to our knowledge of the Universe with high-quality equipment and expertise.
+Research topics include black holes and neutron stars, astroparticle physics and gravity waves, as well as how objects in a galactic environment form and evolve.

 Highlights